tc39/proposal-structs/README.md

   constructor();

   // Atomically unlocks the unlockToken and blocks the current agent until cv
-  // is notified or timed out.
+  // is notified.
   //
   // unlockToken must not be empty.
   //
   // When the agent is resumed, the lock underlying mutex in unlockToken is
   // reacquired, blocking if necessary.
   //
+  // Returns undefined.
+  static wait(cv: Condition,
+              unlockToken: UnlockToken): undefined

+  // Atomically unlocks the unlockToken and blocks the current agent until cv
+  // is notified or timed out.
+  //
+  // unlockToken must not be empty.
+  //
+  // timeout is in milliseconds.
+  //
+  // If predicate is not undefined, this method returns after predicate returns
+  // true, or if timed out.
+If timed out, the final return value of the
+  // predicate is returned.
+Whenever the predicate is executing, the lock on the
+  // underlying mutex of unlockToken is acquired.
+  //
-  // If the agent resumed by being notified, returns "ok".
+  // If predicate is undefined, returns true if the wait was notified, and false
-  // If the agent resumed by timing out, returns "timed-out". static wait(cv: Condition,
+  // if timed out.
+  static waitFor(cv: Condition,
                  unlockToken: UnlockToken,
-              timeout: Number = Infinity)
+                 timeout: Number,
-             : "ok"|"timed-out"
+                 predicate: Callable|undefined): bool

   // Notifies count waiters waiting on the condition variable cv.
   //